Line of Sight (novel): Plot summary

-After being questioned by the Slovenian police about the incident, Ryan proceeds to Sarajevo to track down Aida.
+After being questioned by the Slovenian police about the incident, Jack proceeds to Sarajevo to track down Aida.
 Initially failing in his efforts, he prepares for his flight back to the U.S. when Aida herself shows up in his rented apartment.
 Instantly smitten by her beauty, Ryan postpones his flight for a few more days and spends time with her, exploring most of Bosnia through a popular tour service that she owns; he even volunteers in a refugee agency that she also holds.
 They get into a fling for a few days.
-On the last night of his stay in Bosnia, Ryan and Aida encounter what Aida says are corrupt Serbian police officers (in fact they are Russian undercover agents searching for the stolen warheads).
-They manage to incapacitate them, which leads Ryan to believe something is amiss.
+On the last night of his stay in Bosnia, Jack and Aida encounter what Aida says are corrupt Serbian police officers (in fact they are Russian undercover agents searching for the stolen warheads).
+They manage to incapacitate them, which leads Jack to believe something is amiss.

-The next day, Ryan survives another murder attempt from an Iron Syndicate assassin in his rented apartment.
+The next day, Jack survives another murder attempt from an Iron Syndicate assassin in his rented apartment.
 He finally relents to Hendley’s persistent pleas and is about to fly home to the U.S. when he witnesses a plane being shot down by a surface-to-air missile, killing everyone aboard.
 Worried about Aida, he goes to her home, where he was abducted by the woman herself.
-Aida explains that she is part of her uncle Brkić's conspiracy plot and that she had ordered the attack on the civilian jet in order to kill Ryan, who had become a loose end.
+Aida explains that she is part of her uncle Brkić's conspiracy plot and that she had ordered the attack on the civilian jet in order to kill Jack, who had become a loose end.
 She then reveals the impending missile strike, which is on a Serbian Orthodox Church event in Sarajevo's Olympic soccer stadium, as she leaves Ryan under her cousin, who is also involved in the scheme, to prepare for the attack.
-Eventually, Ryan immobilizes him and escapes.
+Eventually, Jack immobilizes him and escapes.

-Ryan then tells his boss of the diabolical plot; his father, U.S. President Jack Ryan, his intelligence advisers, the military commanders based in Europe, and the Russian President are also informed.
+Jack tells his boss of the plot; his father, U.S. President Jack Ryan, his intelligence advisers, the military commanders based in Europe, and the Russian President are also informed.
 He tracks down Aida all the way to a dark tunnel, where he shoots her dead.
 He then proceeds to a nearby warehouse, where the forty thermobaric missiles are readied for launch.
-After informing Hendley of his location and engaging in a fistfight with Brkić's men, Ryan narrowly escapes just before the building is destroyed by a Tomahawk missile ordered by his father.
+After informing Hendley of his location and engaging in a fistfight with Brkić's men, Jack narrowly escapes just before the building is destroyed by a Tomahawk missile ordered by his father.
 The rest of the rockets are then retrieved by Russian and Bosnian intelligence operatives inside the stadium.